OswaldLabsOpenSource/help/docs/developers/installation.md

 ### Yarn

 We recommend using Yarn because it caches your packages.
-You can use the following line to install the `@oswaldlabs/agastya` package to your project.
+You can use the following line to install the `agastya` package to your project.

 ```bash
 yarn add agastya